EvictionLab/eviction-lab-website/content/updates/research/ets-report-2023/index.md

   labelLine="pre-pandemic average;100;0"
 %}}

 But not all cities saw eviction case loads increase.
 Indeed, seven of the ETS cities saw reductions.
-In Dallas, for example, landlords filed nearly 5,000 fewer eviction cases in 2023 than in 2022, a reduction from 106% to 94% of historical average.
+In Las Vegas, for example, landlords filed over 5,000 fewer eviction cases in 2023 than in 2022, a reduction from 176% to 160% of historical average.
 We also saw reductions in places like Philadelphia and Hartford, CT.

-All told, 19 cities saw more eviction filings in 2023 than would have been normal for a year before the pandemic (i.e., filings above 100% of historical average).
+All told, 21 cities saw more eviction filings in 2023 than would have been normal for a year before the pandemic (i.e., filings above 100% of historical average).
 Several of these cities saw case numbers that are particularly troubling.
 In Houston, for example, landlords filed almost 84,000 cases in 2023, 43.8% more than was typical in a pre-pandemic year.
-Likewise, filings were 56.8% above average in Las Vegas, 30.1% above average in Phoenix, and 29.8% higher than normal in Columbus.
+Likewise, filings were 36.8% above average in Gainesville, 32.9% above average in Nashville, and 30.5% higher than normal in Columbus.
 Notably, many of these cities were already above normal levels in 2022, meaning that these elevated filing rates may constitute a stable new normal.

 By contrast, only four cities saw eviction filings that were at least 25% below normal, pre-pandemic levels.
 That group includes New York City, with the nation’s largest population of renters.
-But even in New York, eviction filings rose significantly over these two years, from 108,278 cases filed in 2022 to 130,988 in 2023 (from 48.1 to 58.0% of historical average).
+But even in New York, eviction filings rose significantly over these two years, from 108,141 cases filed in 2022 to 132,470 in 2023 (from 48.1 to 59.0% of historical average).

 {{< pullquote "Fully 60% of those filed against for eviction last year were women." >}}